VinEdw/dm42-programs/README.md

 Program for pressure unit conversions.
 Enter the starting value, select the starting units, then select the desired units.

-### `HYPER`

-Program to create a custom menu containing the hyperbolic trig functions.

-### `FRAC`

-Take the input number on the stack and show the fraction approximation (within a tolerance of $1 \times 10^{-9}$).
-This approximation is created by traversing the left subtree of the Stern-Brocot tree.
-The bounds for the fraction start at $\frac 0 1$ and $\frac 1 1$.
-A middle fraction is created by taking the mediant of the lower and higher bounds.
-If the input number is lower than the middle fraction, then the middle fraction becomes the new higher bound.
-If the input number is greater than the middle fraction, then the middle fraction becomes the new lower bound.
-This process repeats until the middle fraction is within tolerance of the input number.

-$$
-\mathrm{mediant}\left( \frac a b, \frac c d \right) = \frac {a + c} {b + d}
-$$

-### `Const`

-Program to create a custom menu containing various physics constants.
-Values were taken from a [page by NIST](https://physics.nist.gov/cuu/Constants/index.html).

 ### `GetDisp`

 Return an integer that holds the flags representing the display format.